 The truth is that the NGJ has always had an identity separate and apart from the IoJ, and was seen that way by many in the public domain.
 It also has a quite different and arguably more dynamic corporate mentality, and has operated with a greater degree of de facto autonomy from the IoJ than the other divisions (and I should make it clear that I am not lambasting the IoJ, which did and still does tremendously important work, but its approach to its mandate has always been different from the NGJ and arguably more conservative and bureaucratic).
 There was a growing sense in the 1990s that the NGJ would be better off autonomous from the IoJ, under its own legal statute and in a manner which would allow it to obtain and manage its own resources and forge its own direction as a specialized public cultural institution.

-It was also recognized that the NGJ needed a more effective and larger management and specialist curatorial structure, with more attractive compensation packages, in order to be sustainable.
+It was also recognized that, in order to be sustainable, the NGJ needed a more effective and larger management and specialist curatorial structure, with more attractive compensation packages.
 David Boxer, who had been on a one-year paid sabbatical after the 1990 Edna Manley retrospective, renegotiated his contract and selectively “resigned” from the “Director” portion of his post, becoming Chief Curator, as he did not wish to continue dealing with the administrative duties attached to his original post.
 He also adopted the title of “Director Emeritus,” although there is no record of this being formally granted to him.
 His vision was that the NGJ would have two parallel heads: one, the Chief Curator, in charge of artistic direction, and the other in charge of administration and finance.
 Boxer however continued serving as the head of the NGJ until 2004, when the Executive Director position was activated, and there is no doubt that, even after that, he continued to see himself, and was seen by many others within the organization and the Jamaican art world, as the ultimate authority at the NGJ — a perception which was buttressed by the considerable social and political capital he had acquired and which he purposely utilized.

 The NGJ came increasingly under fire from the artistic community in the late 1990s and the focus was no longer on the NGJ’s promotion of the Intuitives, as it had been in the 1980s, but on allegations of conflict of interest arising from Boxer’s overlapping functions as the NGJ’s head, a major artist in his own right (who frequently exhibited at the NGJ), a major collector, an appraiser, and an advisor to several other collectors, which placed him in a position of immense personal and professional power in the Jamaican art world.
 The NGJ’s practice of selling art, from its exhibitions and otherwise, became a related source of contention, as many felt that the NGJ was inappropriately involved in the art market.
 The NGJ was also accused of catering to an “inner circle” of artists and collectors only, at the exclusion of the rest of the artistic community.